Harpoon: Explosive harpoons

 In 1870, the Norwegian shipping magnate Svend Foyn patented and pioneered the modern exploding whaling harpoon and gun.
 Foyn had studied the American method in Iceland.
 His basic design is still in use today.
 He perceived the failings of other methods and solved these problems in his own system.
 He included, with the help of H.M.T.
 Esmark, a grenade tip that exploded inside the whale.
 This harpoon design also utilized a shaft that was connected to the head with a moveable joint.
 His original cannons were muzzle-loaded with special padding and also used a unique form of gunpowder.
 The cannons were later replaced with safer breech-loading types.

-Together with the steam-powered whale catcher, this development ushered in the modern age of commercial whaling.
+Together with the steam engine, this development ushered in the modern age of commercial whaling.
 Euro-American whalers were now equipped to hunt faster and more powerful species, such as the rorquals.
 Because rorquals sank when they died, later versions of the exploding harpoon injected air into the carcass to keep it afloat.

 The modern whaling harpoon consists of a deck-mounted launcher (mostly a cannon) and a projectile which is a large harpoon with an explosive (penthrite) charge, attached to a thick rope.
 The spearhead is shaped in a manner which allows it to penetrate the thick layers of whale blubber and stick in the flesh.
 It has sharp spikes to prevent the harpoon from sliding out.
 Thus, by pulling the rope with a motor, the whalers can drag the whale back to their ship.

 A recent development in harpoon technology is the hand-held speargun.
 Divers use the speargun for spearing fish.
 They may also be used for defense against dangerous marine animals.
 Spearguns may be powered by pressurized gas or with mechanical means like springs or elastic bands.